-Enrollment varies from part-time to full-time based on the number of days a participant is able to attend with options ranging from one to five days per week.
-The enrollment fee for an individual in the standard group (5 clients to 1 staff) is $100/day.
-If the individual requires additional support the family has the option of directly providing this support or arranging staffing support through BI.
+Enrolment varies from part-time to full-time based on the number of days a participant is able to attend with options ranging from one to five days per week.
+The enrolment fee for an individual in the standard group (5 clients to 1 staff) is $120/day.
+If the individual requires additional support the family has the option of arranging staffing support through BI.

 Life Skills Programming

 The life skills program is designed for adolescents or adults who would profit from learning functional life skills to move towards independence.
 The life skills selected depends on the need of the individual but may include toileting, other self-care skills, communication, learning how to shop, learning how to access community leisure activities (such as swimming) and learning how to complete tasks in a workplace.
 Teaching is provided on a 1:1 basis with an emphasis on teaching functional skills that will enhance the individual’s life quality.

 Life skills programs may be obtained at our school in Toronto (Children’s College) or through a home-based team.
 Cost of programming varies based on the programming needs and frequency of service.